luximetr/AnyFormatKit/README.md

 ```
 ### Formatting during typing

-For formatting during typing is necessary to create TextInputController instance with formatter.
-You need to implement TextInput protocol in your own UITextField/UITextView/someone else or use ready solutions (TextInputField/TextInputView) by subclassing.
-It need to set controllers's textInput property.
+It is necessary to create TextInputController instance with formatter for formatting during typing.
+You need to implement TextInput protocol in your own `UITextField`/UITextView/something else or use ready solutions (TextInputField/TextInputView) by subclassing.
+It is necessary to set controllers's textInput property.

 ```swift
 let textInputController = TextInputController()